https://www.georgialegalreport.com/files/2018/07/Screen-Shot-2018-07-03-at-11.26.55-PM-300x188.png

 Continue reading →

-Was negligent security a factor in this senseless shooting and could this incident have been prevented?
-Read Our Legal Take below to find out if Christopher Wachal may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this senseless loss of this teenage boy and could this incident have been prevented?
+Read Our Legal Take below to find out if Mr. Pratt’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the property owner or management failed to provide adequate security, Christopher Wachal may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the convenience store owner or management failed to provide adequate security, the victims may seek justice and elect to pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.